 Özdoğan and her husband were detained on April 8, 2019 for alleged links to the Gülen movement.
 She was released due to her son’s heart condition, but her husband was sent to prison in southern Antalya province.

 Özdoğan developed cancer seven months later and underwent an operation on November 12, 2019.
-However, she was arrested shortly after, convicted and sentenced to nine years, six months in prison.
+However, she was arrested shortly after, convicted and sentenced to nine years, four month in prison.

 Özdoğan’s arrest sparked outrage, and thanks to an online campaign started by Ömer Faruk Gergerlioğlu, a human rights activist and former deputy from the Peoples’ Democratic Party (HDP), she was released on appeal on December 27, 2019.